Must-See London Attractions & Sights - London Pass

 There’s plenty of things to do at night in London, but if you’re stuck book yourself a discounted West End show.
 A huge heritage of the capital, London’s West End is famous for producing award winning plays and launching the careers of some of the most respected actors in the world.
 For family-friendly musicals, check out The Lion King, School of Rock and Wicked or venture out to the Book of Mormon for a sillier adult take on the genre.

 Shakespeare's Globe Theatre

-“To be, or not to be” is one of the most quoted lines in history, so pay homepage to our most famous playwright Shakespeare at the Globe Theatre.
+“To be, or not to be” is one of the most quoted lines in history, so pay homage to our most famous playwright Shakespeare at the Globe Theatre.
 Learn about its history, English productions in 1500-1600s and the trials and tribulations of the theatre – and Shakespeare himself – within England.

 A London pub

 The English love their pubs, so duck into a traditional London pub for a slice of British culture.
 Why not try some London Pride or a pint of British cider for a true taste of the city.
 Sam Smith pubs are popular among the locals, so why not try The Chandos, nestled in the heart of Westminster for a spot of sightseeing and relaxation.
 Why not pop by some of the Oldest Pubs in London!

 A London black cab